core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 ### Creating a Topic {#topic-create}

-A client can add a new topics to a collection of topics by submitting an initial representation of the initial topic resource (see {{topic-resource-representation}}) in a POST request to the topic collection URI.
-The request MUST specify at least a subset of the topic properties in {{topic-properties}}, namely: "topic-name" and resource-type.
+A client can add a new topics to a collection of topics by submitting an initial representation of the topic resource (see {{topic-resource-representation}}) in a POST request to the topic collection URI.
+The request MUST specify at least a subset of the topic properties in {{topic-properties}}, namely: "topic-name" and "resource-type".

-Please note that the topic will NOT be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).
+Please note that the topic will _not_ be fully created until a publisher has published some data to it (See {{topic-lifecycle}}).

-To facilitate immediate subscription and allow clients to observe the topic before data has been published, the client can include the "initialize" set to "true".
-When included, the broker will create the topic and pre-populate the "topic-data" field with a zero-length (empty) payload without an explicit Content-Format.
-That is, a subscribing client would get this zero-length representation without an associated Content-Format Option in the CoAP resonse.
+To facilitate immediate subscription and allow subscribers to subscribe to the topic before data has been published, the client can include the "initialize" property set to `true` (0xf5).
+When included, the broker MUST create the topic and pre-populate the topic-data resource with a zero-length (empty) representation, without an explicit "topic-content-format" property specified.
+That is, if a subscriber client attempts to access the topic-data resource, the client gets this zero-length representation without an associated Content-Format Option in the CoAP response.
 This means “indeterminate” per {{Section 5.10.3 of RFC7252}}.

 When "initialize" is set to "false" or omitted, the topic will only be fully created after data is published to it.

 On success, the broker returns a 2.01 (Created) response, indicating the Location-Path of the new topic and the current representation of the topic resource.
-The response payload includes a CBOR map with key-value pairs.
+The response payload includes a CBOR map.
 The response MUST include the required topic properties (see {{topic-properties}}), namely: "topic-name", "resource-type" and "topic-data".
 It MAY also include a number of optional topic properties too.
+The response MUST have Content-Format set to TBD606 ("application/core-pubsub+cbor)".

-If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST respond with a 4.03 (Forbidden) error.
-The response MUST have Content-Format set to "application/core-pubsub+cbor".
+If requirements are defined for the client to create the topic as requested and the broker does not successfully assess that those requirements are met, then the broker MUST reply with a 4.03 (Forbidden) error response.

-The broker MUST issue a 4.00 (Bad Request) error if a received parameter is invalid, unrecognized, or if the "topic-name" is already in use or otherwise invalid.
+The broker MUST reply with a 4.00 (Bad Request) error response if a received parameter is invalid, unrecognized, or if the "topic-name" is already in use or otherwise invalid.

 ~~~~